Anthony-g2/DayCounter/README.md

 A simple JavaScript application that counts how many days, hours, or minutes are between two dates.

 Utilizes jQuery, Moment.js, Bootstrap 4, and responsive web design.

+## Useage
+Choose two dates using the drop down menu's or type them in using the MM/DD/YYYY format and press the 'Count the Days' button.

+If using a year less than 100, use 000 or 00 for best results (ex.
+0001 - 0099).